PrimeDAO/deals-docs/published-md-files/make-an-offer.md

 ### Submit

 In this section you can visualize a summary of all the information you have input.
 Please, inspect all parts of the summary byword and make sure they precisely reflect what you want to propose.
 If you spot an error, you can navigate to previous sections of this wizard to correct them before submitting your proposal.
-It's your responsibility to verify that all the relevant information is correct (e.g. Treasury address, Deal Representative addresses, Token addresses, Token amount, etc.).
+It's your responsibility to verify that all the relevant information is correct (e.g. Treasury address, Deal Representative(s) addresses, Token addresses, Token amount, etc.).
 PrimeDAO don't offer any validation process to verify your input.
 For instance, it cannot verifies whether a treasury address is related to a certain DAO.

 When you are ready click <kbd>SUBMIT</kbd>.
 Please be patient as it might require a moment to register your deal.
 Once successfully registered you will see a box with a confirmation message.
 You can now visit the deal page and share the link to have other people join.